smilevchy/smilevchy.github.com/source/_posts/2014-11-13-todays-shocking.markdown

 ---
 layout: post
-title: "Today's Shocking"
+title: "Today's Shock"
 date: 2014-11-13 14:12:18 +0800
 comments: true
-categories: javascript
+categories: javascript Shock
 ---

 Need to sort some values which are Chinese.